GammaGames/kano_wand/README.md

 ## FAQ

 1. What operating systems will the module run on?
-    * Currently it only runs on linux, as it is based on bluepy (which only supports linux)
+    * Currently it only runs on linux, as it is based on bluepy (which only supports linux).
+I would like to add support to Windows and Mac, but I would probably have to port it to another ble module.

 2. I keep getting the error `bluepy.btle.BTLEException: Failed to execute mgmt cmd 'le on'`
     * The program must be run with sudo, as bluepy BLE doesn't work without elevation